-It is important to be able to structure your IELTS Writing Task 2 essay, or else you will struggle to get a high band score.
+It is important to be able to structure your IELTS writing task 2 essay, or else you will struggle to get a high band score.
 However, doing this isn’t necessarily very difficult.
-You can learn and practice some simple structures that will allow you to get a higher writing score.
+You just need to practise planning your essays so that the structuring process becomes quick and easy.

 Read the following question.
 Think about what it is asking you to do.